 There is a checklist of items that homeowners run through to protect their homes, such as installing security, insuring against natural disasters, fires or flooding, installing smoke detectors and more.
-However, many overlook the regular maintenance that a home requires, which can introduce major issues down the line.
+However, many focus on the cost of home insurance and other protection items while overlooking the regular maintenance that a home requires, which can introduce major issues down the line.

 When was the last time you cleaned the gutters?
 That’s just one of the many questions we asked Americans to learn more about how well homeowners maintain their properties.
 We found that people are unknowingly destroying their homes by disregarding regular maintenance and, in some cases, actively causing harm through what they put down the drain, ignoring leaks and more.
 Let’s jump into how home maintenance is being disregarded throughout the U.S. and what you can do to be a proactive homeowner.